splunk/public-o11y-docs/_includes/requirements/browser.rst

-The Browser RUM agent instruments all front-end experiences that run in modern browsers, regardless of the JavaScript library or framework you use.
-All your pages, assets, and requests must be securely loaded over the HTTPS protocol.
+The Browser RUM agent instruments all front-end experiences that run in modern browsers, regardless of the JavaScript library or framework you use, with the following requirements:

+- All your pages, assets, and requests must be securely loaded over the HTTPS protocol.
+- Your application must not override standard methods.

 The Browser RUM agent is compatible with the all the supported versions of the following browsers: